yandongxiao/golang/chan/README.md

-data races
-One of the duties in concurrent programming is to control resource sharing among concurrent computations, so that data races will not happen.
-The ways to achieve this duty are called concurrency synchronization, or data synchronization.
-Go supports several data synchronization techniques.
-Below will introduce one of them, channel.

-Most operations in Go are not synchronized.
-In other words, they are not concurrency-safe.
-These operations include value assignments, argument passing and container element manipulations, etc.
-There are only a few operations which are synchronized, including the several to be introduced channel operations below.

 One suggestion (made by Rob Pike) for concurrent programming is don't (let computations) communicate by sharing memory, (let them) share memory by communicating (through channels).

 chan T